FieryCod/holy-lambda/README.md

                         - :event-file  - path to event file
                         - :envs-file   - path to envs file
                         - :params      - map of parameters to override in AWS SAM
+                        - :runtime     - overrides :runtime:name and run Lambda in specified runtime
                         - :debug       - run invoke in debug mode
                         - :logs        - logfile to runtime logs to stack:api              > Runs local api (check sam local start-api):